 We do not provide direct funding of proposals.

-The Unfunded List operates with the generous support of our board of directors, a handful of individual family foundations and the MacArthur Foundation.
-We also charge $100 per application submitted to our program.
+The Unfunded List operates with the generous support of our board of directors, and a handful of individual family foundations.
+We have received grants from the MacArthur Foundation, the Kettering Family Foundation, the Tecovas Foundation and others.
+We also charge $100 per application submitted to our program and we collect other fees related to co-review partnerships.

 Unfunded List is a 501c3 organization.
 You can support our work with a tax deductible gift here: Donate to Unfunded List